Fusionmedstaff

 ✅ You must self-disclose current participation in an alternative program

-✅ You must have a valid U.S. Social Security number
+✅ You must have a valid United States Social Security number

-Keep in mind that if you live in a state with pending legislation, you don’t have to do anything until the bill is passed.
-Once your state joins the list of nursing compact states, the state board will reach out to you to ensure your permanent address is up-to-date and correct.
+Keep in mind that if you live in a state with pending NLC legislation or partial implementation, you don’t have to do anything until the bill is passed.
+Once your state joins the list of nursing compact states, the state board will reach out to you to ensure your primary state and permanent address is up-to-date and correct.

 If you live in a noncompact state, you’ll be required to apply for nursing licensure in each and every state where you want to work.
 Pro tip: it can take a hot second to get approved for a single-state license, so get started ASAP on the process of obtaining your state nursing license.